Isabella Binney Cogswell

 Isabella Cogswell (6 July 1819 - 6 December 1874) was a Canadian businesswoman.
 She was born in Halifax, a daughter to Henry Cogswell and Isabella Ellis.

 Cogswell showed a business acumen that stood her in good stead in funding her philanthropic activities during her lifetime.
-A shrewd businesswoman, her business dealings helped fund a variety of causes within her native Nova Scotia.
+A businesswoman, her business dealings helped fund a variety of causes within her native Nova Scotia.
 She is commemorated with a plaque in St. Paul's Church.